Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 When debt consolidation makes sense (and when it doesn’t)

-Debt consolidation doesn’t reduce the amount of debt you currently owe — but if you can get a low rate, it can reduce interest charges and make your monthly budget easier to manage.
+Debt consolidation doesn’t reduce the amount of debt you currently owe — but if you qualify for a low rate, it can reduce interest charges and make your monthly budget easier to manage.

 Debt consolidation loans can make sense if:

-• You can qualify for a lower rate than what you’re paying across existing debts.
+• You can qualify for a lower rate than what you’re paying on existing debts.

 • The debt consolidation loan has a monthly payment you can easily afford.